Researchers developing portable system to neutralize chemical threats

 “So all the time, everybody had the idea, we gotta make a portable system,” Johnston said.

-The ACDC program kicked off in August 2015, McQuade said.
+A portable system The ACDC program kicked off in August 2015, McQuade said.
 Their initial call for proposals asked for a portable system that could be taken into a remote location, destroy the chemical warfare agent and leave behind no hazardous byproducts.

 Numerous proposals came in.
 SwRI was awarded a contract a month later and immediately became a top performer.